rwmjones/rhrq-riscv-extensions/article.md

 For RISC-V, there are three ways to determine what extensions are available in the hardware.
 The oldest mechanism, now mostly deprecated, is to read the `misa` CSR.
-This register lets you read the machine `XLEN` (ie. RV32I, RV64I or RV128I), but your code won't run unless it uses the right instructions in the first place so you must know this already.
-It also contains 26 bits corresponding to the 26 letters of the alphabet anticipating up to 26 extensions (minus reserved letters).
+This register lets you read the machine `XLEN` (ie. the base ISA: RV32I, RV64I or RV128I), but your code won't run unless it uses the right instructions in the first place so you must know this already.
+It also contains 26 bits corresponding to the 26 letters of the alphabet, anticipating up to 26 extensions (minus reserved letters).
 As discussed before it was naive to believe there would be only 26 extensions.

-Another problem with `misa` is that you cannot describe versions of extensions, but the two other methods do allow you to get all extensions and (in theory) their versions.
+Another problem with `misa` is that you cannot read versions of extensions, but the two other methods do allow you to get all extensions and (in theory) their versions.